 Enter a name for your data source.

 Click Create.
-Agentspace Enterprise creates your data store and displays it on the Data stores page.
+Agentspace creates your data store and displays it on the Data stores page.

 User authorization

-After creating a federated search data store, you see it listed as one of the data sources in your Agentspace Enterprise source management panel.
-If you haven't previously authorized Agentspace Enterprise, then you can't select the data source.
+After creating a federated search data store, the Agentspace source management panel lists it as one of your data sources.
+If you haven't previously authorized Agentspace, you can't select the data source.
 Instead, an Authorize button appears.

 To initiate the authorization flow: